In This Moment: Musical style and influences

-In This Moment has been described as alternative metal, metalcore, hard rock, melodic metalcore, gothic metal, pop metal, industrial metal, nu metal, heavy metal, pop rock, industrial, gothic rock, and have also incorporated post-hardcore, screamo, hardcore, alternative rock, and arena rock into their music.
+In This Moment has been described as alternative metal, hard rock, metalcore, industrial metal, melodic metalcore, gothic metal, pop metal, nu metal, heavy metal, pop rock, industrial, alternative rock, gothic rock, and have also incorporated post-hardcore, screamo, hardcore, and arena rock into their music.
 The band's debut album Beautiful Tragedy and their third album A Star-Crossed Wasteland are both metalcore.
 The band's second album The Dream shows them becoming less intense and moving to a more alternative metal and alternative rock sound.
 In This Moment started to use elements of genres such as industrial and electronic on later albums such as Blood and Black Widow.
 Black Widow has also been described as gothic metal.
 In This Moment cite Pantera, Black Sabbath, Metallica, Slayer, Sepultura, Iron Maiden, Judas Priest, Whitesnake, Ratt, Mötley Crüe, Deftones, Nirvana, Dead Can Dance, and M83 as their influences.